2007 Green Bay Packers season: Divisional Round: Seattle Seahawks

 Mike Holmgren and the Seattle Seahawks played the Green Bay Packers for a chance to play in the NFC Championship game.
 The Packers beat the Seahawks 42–20.
 Ryan Grant fumbled twice in the first 69 seconds, the turnovers led to an early 14–0 Seahawk lead.
-Grant redeemed himself by running for 201 yards and three touchdowns – both franchise play-off records (Ahman Green had run for 156 yards in a 2004 playoff game).
+Grant redeemed himself by running for 201 yards and three touchdowns – both franchise playoff records (Ahman Green had run for 156 yards in a 2004 playoff game).
 Brett Favre went 18-for-23 for 173 yards and three touchdowns, two to Greg Jennings, joining Joe Montana as the only passers in league history with 5,000 yards in postseason play.
 Other Packer team records set during the game include most points in a game with 42, most touchdowns with six, and most first downs with 25.

 NFC Championship: New York Giants

 The Green Bay Packers were defeated by the New York Giants at Lambeau Field in overtime.
 It was the 3rd coldest game in NFL history.
 Favre extended his NFL record to 18 straight playoff games with at least one touchdown pass.
 It came on a 90-yard touchdown throw to Donald Driver, the longest playoff pass in Packers team history.
 This would also be the final game in Favre's legendary career as a Green Bay Packer.
 This was also the last time the Packers hosted the NFC Championship until the 2020 season.